Extra Mile Education Foundation

-The Extra Mile Education Foundation is a privately funded, non-profit charity 501(3)(c) based in Pittsburgh, Pennsylvania, founded in 1989.
-The money raised by the charity is used to subsidize the tuition of low income students who attend several K-8 Catholic schools in the Pittsburgh area.
+The Extra Mile Education Foundation is a privately funded, non-profit charity 501(c)(3) based in Pittsburgh, Pennsylvania, founded in 1989.
+The money raised by the charity is used to subsidize the tuition of low income students who attend several K–8 Catholic schools in the Pittsburgh area.
 Most of the students are African American.
 As of January 2011, five Pittsburgh schools are currently enrolled in the program.